strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ### Modify settings on DigitalOcean

 1. Create a managed database.
-2. Attached the managed database to the app.
+2. Attach the managed database to the App.
-3. Delete all database environment variables from the app.
+3. Delete all database environment variables from the App.
 4. Check the `.yaml` file for any remaining database environment variables.
 If there are environment variables in the `.yaml` file, download the file, delete the environment variables and upload the edited file to DigitalOcean.

 ### Deploy the application to on DigitalOcean